anouarjlidi/AgateApps/README.md

 $ composer install
 $ bin/console doctrine:database:create
 $ bin/console doctrine:schema:create
+$ bin/console doctrine:fixtures:load --append
 ```

 Composer is configured to install npm dependencies and dump assets.
 See
 [composer.json](composer.json) scripts configuration for more informations.

 Next, you need to set up your environment to fit our stack.

+### (optional) Install Esteren Maps base tiles.

+If you need to install Esteren Maps, you also need to generate the fixture tiles.

+Check the [Esteren Maps](docs/maps.md#tiles-generation) documentation for this.

 ## Setup